-I am interested in quantitative descriptions of living systems, combined with theoretical insight into the principles that make these systems tick.
+I am interested in the principles of information processing and learning in living systems.
 My on-going work includes research on:

 - Theory of curious exploration strategies in complex environments (with Menachem Stern, Clélia de Mulatier and Vijay Balasubramanian), see here for first results.